 A satirical demolition expert who used blistering parody to expose the absurdities and hypocrisies of the media and political establishment.

-Chris Morris operates in the shadows of British comedy, a figure who inspires equal parts admiration and unease.
-With a background in radio, he forged a unique style: a flawless, deadpan imitation of authoritative broadcast tones used to deliver content of surreal, often deeply disturbing hilarity.
-His groundbreaking show 'Brass Eye' was a cultural detonation, using elaborate hoaxes to skewer media sensationalism and public gullibility, famously provoking outrage with a special on paedophilia that dared to mock the hysteria surrounding the topic.
-He co-created the sitcom 'The IT Crowd', showing a lighter touch, but his true métier is the morally complex, journalistically rigorous satire.
-Films like 'Four Lions', which he wrote and directed, treated the subject of incompetent jihadists with a humanity and bleak humor that sparked fierce debate, cementing his reputation as a fearless provocateur who attacks sacred cows not for shock, but with a scalpel-sharp ethical purpose.
+Chris Morris forged a unique style: flawless, deadpan imitation of authoritative broadcast tones delivering surreal, deeply disturbing hilarity.
+His radio background led to 'Brass Eye,' a cultural detonation that used elaborate hoaxes to skewer media sensationalism and public gullibility.
+A special on paedophilia mocked the hysteria surrounding the topic and provoked outrage.
+He co-created the sitcom 'The IT Crowd,' showing a lighter touch.
+'Four Lions,' which he wrote and directed, treated incompetent jihadists with humanity and bleak humor, sparking fierce debate.
+Born in 1962, he attacks sacred cows with a scalpel-sharp ethical purpose.

 1946–1964